fateEight/robotic_arm_model/README.md

 # robotic_arm_model
-2D model of a robotic arm animated to move along a path formed by plotting a few points
+2D model of a robotic arm animated to move along a path formed by plotting a few points or a parabolic path